Getting acquainted with the beauty of the Boko Kotor Bay. Perast

 Perast was first mentioned in the chronicles of Montenegro in 1336.
 The Republic of Venice owned the settlement from 1420 to 1797.
 About two centuries ago, the shores of Perast were a haven for 300 ships, and Peter I sent future Russian navigators to Perast for training.
 Back in the XIX century, Perast was a small fishing village with a shipyard, and even today its population is only 500 people.

-Perast is listed as a UNESCO World Heritage Site as an example of Italian "Baroque" architecture.
+Perast is listed as a UNESCO Cultural Heritage Site as an example of architecture in the Italian "Baroque" style.